Welcome to the Crow Institute

 The J.F.
 Crow Institute for the Study of Evolution is a cross-college institute whose mission is to foster multidisciplinary research to address complex biological problems facing society, and to improve public understanding of evolution through education and outreach.

-Schedule for Fall 2020 Evolution Seminar Series:
+Schedule for the Spring 2021 Evolution Seminar Series:

 Tortoises All the Way Down

 A discussion with Elizabeth Hennessy and Emma Marris

 The Nelson Institute invites you to a discussion and celebration of Vilas Associate Professor Elizabeth Hennessy’s 2020 book, On the Backs of Tortoises: Darwin, the Galápagos, and the Fate of an Evolutionary Eden.

 The event will be moderated by environmental writer Emma Marris and focus on the entangled social and natural history of the Galápagos Islands, and their namesake species the giant tortoise.
 Made famous by Charles Darwin and his theory of evolution by natural selection in the 1800s, the Galápagos Islands have long been an area of interest for everyone from pirates to professors.
 As charismatic icons of conservation, the tortoises at the heart of the book embody the paradox between attempts to restore endangered nature and the tourism industry that drives the local economy.
 Nelson Institute Vilas Associate Professor Elizabeth Hennessy will discuss these tensions during this virtual event.
 Join us as we explore the ways in which human and nonhuman life are entangled through the lens of the Galapagos Islands.

 For more information and to register, click here.

 We celebrated Darwin Day 2020 through multiple events Feb.
 10-13.
 Many thanks to Maria Orive (U Kansas) for joining us and speaking in our Evolution Seminar Series and Wednesday Nite @ the Lab!